gaurav-fk/image_compare/README.md

 # Usage

 This script takes two arguments `input csv file` and `output csv file`.
 You can mention the absoulte path of the files if it is not in the same location as that of the script.
-T

-he input file must be in the csv format and contain files to be compared in below format.
+The input file must be in the csv format and contain files to be compared in below format.
 The image file should have absolute path.

 ```imag1,image2
 SampleJPGImage_100kbmb.jpg,SampleJPGImage_100kbmb.png